oscdoctest/Qi-Docs/docs/Qi_Streams.rst

 Use of TimeSpan objects in the QiStream Metadata dictionary is not supported.
 Any numeric types stored in QiStream Metadata might be returned as type ``long``.

 The Metadata property provides the ability to store information about a stream using a key-value dictionary (specifically, ``IDictionary<string, object>``).
-QiStream Metadata property values are subject to 'over the wire' serialization limitations.
+QiStream Metadata property values are subject to *over-the-wire* serialization limitations.
 To ensure there is no loss of data fidelity, OSIsoft recommends that you test the value ranges of any type that you plan to use.